ptrajectory/PEM/README.md

 ### General Overview
 ![General Overvire](./public/general_overview.png)

-# THE PEM AGI PATTERN
+# THE PEM AI PATTERN

 - PEM is an acronymn for Prompt Execution Machine and includes the following building blocks
   - Principal